Online Audiovisual Catalogers

 Online Audiovisual Catalogers, Inc., otherwise known as OLAC, was founded in 1980 as a group of library catalogers involved in the cataloging of audiovisual materials, but now supports the work of catalogers working on all nonprint resources.
 OLAC provides a way for catalogers to have a method of communication among themselves as well as with the Library of Congress.
-The first official meeting of the group happened on July 1, 1980, in New York City with Nancy B. Olson chairing the group of catalogers.
+The first official meeting of the group was held on July 1, 1980, in New York City with Nancy B. Olson chairing the group of catalogers.

 Activities

 Cataloging Policy Committee (CAPC)

 OLAC's Cataloging Policy Committee (CAPC) represents audiovisual catalogers in national and international cataloging communities to help with the development of cataloging standards and rules, especially with MARC standards.
 OLAC has established liaison relationships with Subcommittee on Genre/Form Implementation (SAC-SGFI), MARBI, CC:DA, the NACO AV Funnel and OCLC A significant contribution to audiovisual cataloging in the new RDA standard was that of assigning uniform titles for motion pictures, which OLAC produced along with the Music Library Association.

 Another significant contribution to the library community has been OLAC's collaborative work, through its liaison relationships such as the SAC-SGFI, and its own internal efforts on the Library of Congress Genre-Form Term (LCGFT) projects.
 Once LCGFT was officially adopted, OLAC produced a best practices guide for their usage and application by catalogers which is widely used by many colleges universities to establish their own internal practices, such as Middlebury College and BYU.
 The Federal Depository Library Program also refers catalogers to OLAC produced documents regarding cataloging motion pictures, streaming media, and more on its Bibliographic Cataloging: Audiovisual Resources page.